 ARTS & CRAFTS GALLERY

-Find original arts and crafts by local artisans and crafters
+Explore the array of wonderful original arts and crafts by local artisans and crafters.

 HANAGI MACHIYA GWA,

-Find a great selection of potted plants, flowers and more!
+Discover a wonderful selection of potted plants and flowers!

 OKINAWAN FESTIVAL T-SHIRTS

 33rd Okinawan Festival T-Shirts available in men’s, men’s tank top, women’s and youth sizes.